findmypast/honeydew/README.md

 - Workers are permanent and hold immutable state.
 - Workers pull jobs from the queue in a demand-driven fashion.
-- Queues can exist locally, on another node in the cluster, or on a remote queue server (rabbitmq, redis, etc...).
+- Queues can exist locally, on another node in the cluster, or on a remote queue server (rabbitmq, etc...).
 - Jobs are executed using `async/2` and you can receive replies with `yield/1`, somewhat like [Task](http://elixir-lang.org/docs/stable/elixir/Task.html).
 - If a worker crashes while processing a job, the job is recovered and a "failure mode" (abandon, requeue, etc) is executed.
 - Queues, workers, dispatch strategies and failure modes are all plugable with user modules.